chocolatey/docs/input/en-us/choco/setup.md

 ### Install from PowerShell v3+

-**NOTE:** The command for installing with PowerShell at the top of the page works for all versions of PowerShell from v2 on.
+> :memo: **NOTE** The command for installing with PowerShell at the top of the page works for all versions of PowerShell from v2 on.
 This is provided as an additional note for folks who want a more terse command that is easier to remember.

 With PowerShell, there is an additional step or two.
 You must ensure [Get-ExecutionPolicy](https://go.microsoft.com/fwlink/?LinkID=135170) is not Restricted.
 We suggest using `Bypass` to bypass the policy to get things installed or `AllSigned` for quite a bit more security.